run-ai/docs/docs/admin/researcher-setup/limit-to-node-group.md

 ```

 !!!
 Note
-    When submitting a workload, if you chose a node pool label and a node affinity (node type) label which do not intersect, the Run:ai scheduler will not be able to schedule that workload as it represents an empty nodes group.
+    When submitting a workload, if you choose a node pool label and a node affinity (node type) label which does not intersect, the Run:ai scheduler will not be able to schedule that workload as it represents an empty nodes group.

 See the [runai submit](../../Researcher/cli-reference/runai-submit.md) documentation for further information.